rah_bitly

-Give articles tiny Bitly powered short links.
-The links are generated automatically when an article is published and stored in a custom field of your choosing.
+Gives Textpattern CMS’ articles tiny Bitly powered short links.
+These links are generated automatically when an article is published and stored in a custom field of your choosing.
 Easy to setup, just define your credentials via graphical user interface.
 Adds zero more steps to article publishing.
+Made by Jukka Svahn’s tiny hand, using and loving Bitly.

 Requirements